 As S. Blum-Kulka claims, coherence "can be viewed as a covert potential meaning relationship among parts of a text, made overt by the reader or listener through processes of interpretation" (Blum-Kulka, 2004: 298-299).
-Obviously, linguistic coherence is then a translator's target and a great measure of the translation effects.
-"The more cohesive, the more formalised a text, the more information it, as a unit, affords the translator" (Newmark, 1988: 55).
+Linguistic coherence is a translator's target and a great measure of the translation effects.
+"The more cohesive, the more formalised is a text, the more information it has as a unit, better affords for the translator" (Newmark, 1988: 55).
 Translator's work, however, is strongly connected with maintaining coherence too.
-The meaning is the most important element that has to be conveyed by the translator, but whether ST and TT are coherent is the effect of translator's or interpretor's efforts.
+The meaning is the most important element that has to be conveyed by the translator, but whether ST and TT are coherent, the effect of translator's or interpretor's efforts is greater.